Servideska/HPC/doc.zih.tu-dresden.de/docs/software/gpu_programming.md

 * Switch into the correct module environment for your selected compute nodes (see [list of available GPUs](#available-gpus))
 * Load the `NVHPC` module for the correct module environment.
-DE

 Either load the default (`module load NVHPC`) or search for a specific version.
 * Use the correct compiler for your code: `nvc` for C, `nvc++` for C++ and `nvfortran` for Fortran
 * Use the `-acc` and `-Minfo` flag as with the PGI compiler